 - Passing the NBCOT OTR Exam (After completing your bachelors/masters you must pass this national exam)

 The NBCOT OTR exam (National Board for Certification of Occupational Therapy Exam) must be completed and passed by prospective OTRs once they have completed their educational and fieldwork requirements.
 Download our free exam prep guide here with free practice exam questions, a study calendar and more.

-Search & Compare OTA Bridge Programs
+Search & Compare OTA to OT Bridge Programs

 Occupational Therapist Assistants interested in becoming OTRs often times have completed some of the courses needed for their OT requirements.
 This is great and helps expedite the master’s program by applying these credits.
 Additionally, past fieldwork can typically be attributed as well but doesn’t cover 100% of the required fieldwork.

 See OTA Bridge Programs by State

 OTA to OT bridge programs were specifically designed for adults who are working and can’t devote full time to school.

 It is common for bridge programs to offer working OTAs the following options for earning their OT degree:

 Not all OTA bridge programs are the same and requirements vary so it is important to review each program to see which one will best utilize your past experience in school and fieldwork.
 This is key to ensure that your financial and time investment is minimized.